valeriakori/watchable/README.md

 # A Vue.JS Project using Firestore and the TMDB API (and some Windows XP Nostalgia)

+Walkthrough of a simple [CRUD application](https://cocky-boyd-79056b.netlify.app) for Coding Bootcamp Europe

 1. Setup

     1. Create a vue app